mcwimm/rbb_ZoneOfInfluence/README.md

 Program code for the [NetLogo](https://github.com/mcwimm/rbb_ZoneOfInfluence/tree/master/netlogo_rbb) and [Python](https://github.com/mcwimm/rbb_ZoneOfInfluence/tree/master/python_rbb) implementations can be found in te respective folders.

 * Information on the programming language, operating system, development environments incl. any required software package or library, version etc.  [_*_].
-  * NetLogo: :question:
+  * NetLogo:
+    * NetLogo 6.3.0 (tested on Mac and Windows)
   * Python:
-    * developed and tested with Python 3.7
+    * developed and tested with Python 3.7 (tested on Windows)
     * Python packages: numpy (for mathematical operations) and random (for generation of random numbers)

 ## 9. Example analyses of a simulation output, test cases and benchmarks [_*_]